Since 2001

 Why the 5-bedroom is Central Florida’s most-furnished STR size

 The 5-bedroom hits the sweet spot of Central Florida vacation rental economics.
-It sleeps an extended family (10–12 guests) at a nightly rate that justifies the furnishing capital — the math works at $240–$520 nightly with 65–80% annual occupancy.
-Smaller properties hit lower nightly rates; larger properties require multi-amenity stacks that push the package over $40k.
-The 5-bedroom is the median investor sweet spot.
+It sleeps an extended family (10–12 guests) at a nightly tier that justifies meaningful furnishing capital without requiring the multi-amenity stack that 8+ bedroom builds depend on.
+Smaller properties operate at lower nightly tiers; larger properties expand into the amenitized resort planning range.
+The 5-bedroom is the median investor sweet spot in Central Florida.

 That sweet spot is also what makes the 5-bedroom market the most crowded.
 Every major Central Florida resort community — Storey Lake, Solara, Windsor at Westside, ChampionsGate, Windsor Island, Windsor Cay — has hundreds of 5-bedroom units on identical floor plans.
 The competitive math at this tier is: same square footage, same layout, same view in many cases.
 Furnishing and interior design are not just decoration.
 They are the entire differentiator.

-The bunk-room decision: how to add 2 beds and 20% nightly rate
+The bunk-room decision: how to add capacity and reframe the listing

-Converting one of your secondary bedrooms into a bunk room is the single highest-ROI furnishing decision at the 5-bedroom tier.
+Converting one of your secondary bedrooms into a bunk room is one of the highest-impact furnishing decisions at the 5-bedroom tier.
 Two double-or-twin bunks adds 4 sleep slots, takes the property from sleeping 10 to sleeping 14, and reframes the listing from “extended family” to “multi-family group.”
-The same property at the same nightly rate now competes against properties charging $80–$140 more per night.
-We see this conversion increase nightly rates by 15–25% consistently.
+That capacity shift changes which floor plans your listing competes against in search results, which is where the nightly-tier conversation actually begins.

 A themed bunk room — galactic, princess, sports, wizard, dinosaur — pushes the differentiator further.
 The theme appears in the listing title (“Themed Bunk Room + 5 Star Disney Stay”), the second photo of the carousel, and the listing description.
-We see themed bunk rooms convert 15–25% above plain bunk rooms in identical-floor-plan A/B testing.
-The incremental cost is $1,500–$3,000 over a plain bunk; the payback is usually inside one peak season.
+Themed bunk rooms tend to outperform plain bunk rooms on identical floor plans because they create a hero-shot that pattern-matches to the guest’s actual booking decision.
+The incremental cost over a plain bunk is a defined add-on inside the themed-room planning range.
+We can’t guarantee a specific lift for your specific listing; what we can say is that the themed shot earns the click in the carousel at a different rate than a generic bedroom photo.

 The mistake is converting the wrong bedroom.
 Pick the smallest secondary bedroom or the one without windows for a bunk conversion — never the bedroom with the best natural light or the one closest to the primary.
 Guests still need a real queen bedroom for the second-couple in the group; if you bunk-out the only proper secondary king or queen, you lose more bookings to multi-couple groups than you gain from the bunk-equipped family groups.